NWChemEx/PluginPlay/dox/APPAPIConsiderations.md

 ### Geometry Optimizer

-This use-case illustrates what it looks like when apps are nested.
+This use-case illustrates what it looks like when modules are nested.
 In a geometry optimization we are given a molecular system.
 We then attempt to find the configuration (*i.e.* atom placement) of that system that has the smallest energy as computed by a particular method.